Yarroudh/Optim3D/README.md

 ### Step 3 : Tiling of the 3D point cloud

-The indexed point cloud is tiled based on the processing areas calculated when the indexing of building footprints is done.
+The tiling of the indexed point cloud is based on processing areas calculated when the footprints were indexed.
 This is achieved using the third command <code>tiler3d</code>.
 Use <code>optim3d tiler3d --help</code> to see the detailed help:

 ```
   Usage: optim3d tiler3d [OPTIONS]